There and it – preparatory subjects

 - It’s very hot today; it’s 35 degrees.

-- It’s only 2 miles to the hotel.
+- It’s only 2 miles from the hotel.

 Something already mentioned